 Regardless, you might just want to give the solution a try for yourself, because, as one doc essentially puts it, why not?
-“I divide medical treatments into two categories, those that may or may not work but carry some risk, and those that may or may not work and carry no risk," says Jordan D. Metzl, MD, a New York City–based sports medicine specialist.
-"Whether or not a bar of soap is medically valid, the key from my perspective is that it can’t hurt you.
-It certainly can’t hurt to give it a try.”
+“I divide medical treatments into two categories: those that may or may not work but carry some risk, and those that may or may not work and carry no risk," says Jordan D. Metzl, MD, a New York City–based sports medicine specialist.
+"Whether or not a bar of soap is medically valid, the key from my perspective is that it can’t hurt you—and it certainly can’t hurt to give it a try.”
 Given that trying a bar of soap for leg cramps is indeed a super low-risk option that packs anecdotal votes of confidence, there's not much to lose.
 Even Harvard Medical School recommends giving the treatment a shot, despite the lack of scientific hypothesis explain how it works (or doesn't).

-So, if you want to fall asleep with the soothing scents of soap and possibly get some relief, try it out.
+Ultimately, if you want to fall asleep with the soothing scents of soap and possibly get some relief, try it out.
 Considering the claims of its effectiveness and low cost, you don't have much to lose.

 Loading More Posts...